luigi311/Blog/content/Migrate_Mobile_Linux.md

     4. Click on "Import & Export" on the left menu
     5. Click on the "Export" button
     6. Extract the Zip file that gets downloaded to your machine
-    7. Transfer the ics calendar file that you just extracted to your new device
+    7. Transfer the ics calendar file that you just extracted to your mobile linux device

 - Mobile Linux Phone
     1. Open Calendar app